 What do these cases mean for other marketers?

 The lawsuits that the FTC files are primarily issued to penalize the company engaged in shady behavior.
 However, they also have the added benefit of scaring off marketers and related companies who are thinking of engaging in bad business practices.

 Has the FTC warned Amazon?

-Yes, the FTC has issued several formal warnings to Amazon as an attempt to get the company’s fake review problem in check.
+Yes, the FTC has issued several formal warnings to Amazon in an attempt to get the company’s fake review problem in check.
 As of this writing, Amazon has taken several steps to rectify the problem and states that only one percent of current reviews are fake.